 The fix is not a memo.
 The fix is to switch the default.
 Make the tool your power users have already chosen the approved tool.
 Move the seats.
 Eat the procurement awkwardness.
 The shadow AI line in your expense report is the user research.
 Act on it.

 Take the dollars freed up from the seat audit and concentrate them on the people in your org who already have leverage.
+The shorthand is champion, and the long version is in Selecting Talent: the person on each team who has already built something nobody asked for, who keeps the chat tab open while they work, who has an opinion about the next tool and the next workflow change.
 Give them the higher tier.
 Give them the API budget.
 Give them a small operating budget for tools, prompt libraries, and time on the calendar.
-Tell them, in writing, that the expectation is they will produce reusable artifacts (prompts, workflows, scripts, internal tools) that the rest of their team can run.
+Tell them, in writing, that the expectation is they produce reusable artifacts (prompts, workflows, scripts, internal tools) that the rest of their team can run.

 Redesign three workflows, not thirty